Earn your certifications online with ACLS Training Center!

 Our BLS course, ACLS course, and PALS course are all accepted in every state of the United States and are accepted in most international countries and regions.
 That means that once you’ve gotten your ACLS certification in Idaho, you won’t need to get another if you relocate.
 If for whatever reason you purchase a course and it is not accepted, we offer a 100% money-back guarantee for the first three months.

 The team at the online ACLS Training Center works hard to stay up to date with new cardiac-related information and practices.
-For example, our courses have been updated to reflect the significant changes made by the American Heart Association® in 2015.

 Take a look below at some interesting Idaho ACLS, BLS, and PALS-related medical statistics and current health data about the state of Idaho.

 Aside from Hawaii, Idaho residents have the lowest rate of people without health care.
 Only 11.6% of the population goes without health care.
 This is significantly lower than the regional leader, Nevada, which is at 21%.

 Another health statistic that bodes well for Idaho is low-birth-weight babies.
 Only 6.5% of babies born in Idaho have low birth weight.

 Interestingly, as Idaho is a relatively healthy state, it has a higher than normal rate of people with high cholesterol.
 In Idaho, 37.2% of the population has high cholesterol, which is higher than the regional average of 36.5%.